 How Many Calories Do Common Activities Burn?

-There are literally hundreds of different activities each with their own MET value.
-For example, a light walking pace of around 1.7mph has a corresponding MET value of 2.3.
-This means that a person weighing 70kg walking would burn around 161 calories by walking for one hour (70 x 2.3 = 161).
+There’s effectively an unlimited number of different activities we could look at, each with their own MET value.
+For example, a light walking pace of around 1.7 mph has a corresponding MET value of 2.3.
+This means that a person weighing 70 kg walking would burn around 161 calories by walking for one hour (70 x 2.3 = 161).

-In contrast, the MET value for a 6mph run is 9.8, which would lead to around 686 calories being burned per hour.
+In contrast, the MET value for a 6 mph run is 9.8, which would lead to around 686 calories burned per hour.
 Values vary greatly depending on other factors like terrain and equipment used, and the more complex the activity the more difficult it becomes to calculate an accurate rate of energy consumption.

 However, if you know roughly what is involved in an activity in terms of physical exertion, you can associate a MET value with it and thus calculate the number of calories that activity would burn per hour.